cancerberoSgx/mirada/ojos/README.md

 - [ ] high level Widgets (Point, Color)
       - [ ] fabric-like support for editor GUI  on top ?
       - GUIs for real use cases like grabcut
+- [ ] - mat.at() method not defined - only mat.ucharAt  / mat.charAt fix mirada types

 ### Operations

  * represent each opencv commands / functions / methods  / with an operation which define: